nfdi4plants/ARC-specification/ARC specification.md

 **Runs** in an ARC represent all artefacts that result from some computation on the data within the ARC, i.e. [assays](#assay-data-and-metadata) and [external data](#external-data).
 These results (e.g. plots, tables, data files, etc. ) MUST reside inside one or more subdirectory of the top-level `runs` directory.

-Each such subdirectory must contain a workflow description `run.cwl`, given in [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, that describes how the files contained with the run are derived from assay or external data, or other runs. `run.cwl` MUST be placed in the subdirectory under the top-level `runs` directory.
+Each such subdirectory MUST contain a workflow description `run.cwl`, given in [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, that describes how the files contained with the run are derived from assay or external data, or other runs. `run.cwl` MUST be placed in the subdirectory under the top-level `runs` directory.
 A parameter file `run.yml` MAY be given to specify run-specific input parameters.

 `run.cwl` MAY (and sensibly, should) refer to assay data files, external data files, workflow descriptions, and files in other run results; such references MUST use relative paths.
 Furthermore, `run.cwl` MUST specify as outputs all result files. `run.cwl` MUST BE executable without referring to [additional payload files](#additional-auxiliary-payload) or files outside the ARC.